inconvergent/desert/README.md

 ## Dependencies

+This code is developed on Ubuntu 16.04 LTS.
+I imagine you will be able to get it running on Mac as well.

-The code depends on the CUDA toolkit (8.0), Redis (if you are using `Erosion`), and a few Python (3) packages.
+The library depends on the CUDA toolkit (8.0), Redis (if you are using `Erosion`), and a few Python (3) packages.
 If you install using the install script, the python packages will be installed automatically.

 ## On Use and Contributions